How Gender Affects Auto Insurance Rates

 Do men or women pay more for auto insurance?
-Different outlets argue both sides.
+Recent analyses show the answer depends on age, state rules, and the insurer.
 For example, the Insurance Journal writes, “What?
 Women Pay More Than Men for Auto Insurance?
 Yup.” while Esurance has a page titled “Why Women Pay Less for Car Insurance.”

 These rates are a sample set meant only for general comparison.
 Your own premium will vary.
 Learn how we tested rates for men and women age 23 to 35 below.